Second Order Spiral Splines: More Background on Unit-Speed Interpolants

 \spp The algorithms in \cite{leefor}, \cite{edwards} and \cite{jerome} are for {\em sliding elastic splines}, where $T$ is not given in advance.
 Another condition that is sometimes imposed is that the total time $T_n-T_0$ should be fixed or, equivalently, the length of the spline is prescribed in advance.
-In the present paper the entire sequence $T$ is assumed to be given in advance, by analogy with standard interpolation by natural cubic polynomial splines.
+In the present paper the entire sequence $T$ is assumed to be given in advance, by analogy with standard interpolation by cubic polynomial splines.

-\spp What is different from natural cubic splines is that in our case is that the interpolants are required to be unit-speed.
+\spp What is different from cubic polynomial splines is that our interpolants are required to be unit-speed.
 Because of this additional requirement, once $T_0$ is given, fixing the rest of the sequence $T$ is equivalent to prescribing the lengths $L_j$ of the interpolant between all consecutive data points.
 In these circumstances, the main contribution to interpolation by elastic splines is Theorem 4.1 of \cite{linners}, where a nonlinear system of equations is given for determining elastic splines in great generality.

-\spp The key to solving such a nonlinear system is a suitable initial guess, and \cite{linners} says very little about how this might be constructed.
-The present paper contributes something in this respect, although strictly speaking our focus is primarily on spiral splines, whereas \cite{linners} is concerned with elastic splines.
-Our contribution includes a list of initial guesses for spiral splines, and the list is comprehensive under the conditions in Theorem \ref{thm1}.
-The initial guesses can then be used to find improved estimates for elastic splines, as illustrated in \S \ref{optsec}, where indeed the spiral splines turn out to be already very nearly elastic.
+\spp As usual with nonlinear problems, an initial guess is required in order to get started.
+Unfortunately \cite{linners} says very little about how this might be constructed.
+The present paper contributes something in this respect, although our focus is primarily on spiral splines, whereas \cite{linners} is concerned with elastic splines.
+Our guess hinges on the construction of $\hat \theta$ in \S \ref{newsec}, \S \ref{appsec}.
+In \S \ref{gapsec} standard software is used to improve $\hat \theta$ to $\theta$.

 \spp We also mention the {\em discrete elastic splines} of \cite{bruckstein}, where a discrete analogue of $J$ is optimised with respect to a variable finite sequence of points approximating $y$.
 In effect optimisation of $J$ with respect to $y$ is replaced by a large finite-dimensional optimisation, whose outcome depends critically on an unspecified initial guess in a high dimensional space.